lowderchris/setup-OS/README.md

     git config --global diff.tool opendiff
     git config --global difftool.prompt false

+Finally, while each repository can selectively ignore particular filetypes, configure a global list of files to forget about.

+    echo .DS_Store >> ~/.gitignore
+    git config --global core.excludesfile ~/.gitignore

 [GitHub](https://github.com) allows for an online repository of project version control with git.
 It's a great way to work with open source code on the web.
 Private repositories are also available if needed.
 After setting up an account online, setup is a breeze.

     git config --global user.name "YOUR NAME"